zwettemaan/UXPScriptSparker/README.md

 - Mac OS X 10.12 or Windows 10.x or higher
 - VSCode with the Adobe ExtendScript Debugger plug-in installed

-Make sure to consult the [JSXSparker Documentation](https://github.com/zwettemaan/UXPScriptSparker/wiki/UXPScriptSparker-Documentation)
+Make sure to consult the [UXPScriptSparker Documentation](https://github.com/zwettemaan/UXPScriptSparker/wiki/UXPScriptSparker-Documentation)

 This project uses the Sparker application.
 More info here: https://github.com/zwettemaan/Sparker